 - Preheat the oven to 180 C (350 F) standard / 160 C (320 F) fan-forced.
 Line a 12-hole muffin pan with cupcake liners.

-- In a large mixing bowl, add flour, sugars, baking powder, cinnamon and nutmeg.
+- In a large mixing bowl, add flour, sugars, baking powder, cinnamon, nutmeg and salt.
 Add grated carrot and walnuts and mix briefly.